 This fabulous product is water-based and environmentally friendly with low VOCs.
 It is super easy to work with and you can use it to add beautiful metallic effects to all your furniture and home decor projects.

-Currently the Metallic Cream is available in 4 colors in pints (16 oz jars) and sample jars (4 oz):
+Currently the Metallic Cream is available in 5 colors in 4 oz sample jars: